 Oat is a cereal grain probably originated from the Asian wild red oat, which grew as a weed in other grain crops.
-The first documents to make reference to the cultivation of this cereal date from the beginning of the Christian era, during which oats were used primarily for medicinal purposes before serving as a food.
-Nowadays oats are typically found in the cool climates of North America and North-Western Europe and used as both human and animal nutrition, in addition to other purposes such as cosmetic.
+The first documents to refer to the cultivation of this cereal date from the beginning of the Christian era when oats were used primarily for medicinal purposes before serving as a food.
+Nowadays oats are typically found in the cold climates of North America and North-Western Europe and used as both human and animal nutrition, in addition to other purposes such as cosmetic.

 Oat grains are rich in lipids, unsaturated fatty acids including oleic and linoleic acid, proteins with a high organic value and fiber.
 Furthermore, they contain mineral salts (magnesium, calcium, potassium, silicon, and iron), B Vitamins, antioxidants and plant sterol.
 This latter gives them the capacity to regulate cholesterol in the blood.